7 ways to Deal with Employees who Don’t Listen

 Watch on YouTube

-The first way to deal with employees who don’t listen is Match Your Communication Style
+Dealing with employees who don’t listen: Match Your Communication Style

 We all take in information in different ways and have learning preferences.
 4 different learning styles are: